ixiaopan/blog/content/post/decision-tree.md

-All of these parameters can be tuned by cross-validation.
+All of these parameters can be tuned with cross-validation.

-### Cost Complexity Pruning
+### Post Pruning

-TODO
+Though pre-pruning is straightforward, it is a bit short-sighted since it doesn't build a full tree and there might be some splits works better later on.
+Therefore, it would be better to have a large and full-size tree and then we trim some useless branches to get a better substree.
+Cost complexity pruning, also known as weakest link pruning, is one way to do this.